Arizona Car Insurance Overview

-Arizona Auto Insurance
+Arizona Auto Insurance Information

 Drivers have the option of purchasing Medical Payments insurance, which pays their medical bills after an auto accident.

 Uninsured and Underinsured Motorist coverage can be reduced or rejected entirely in writing in Arizona, but it is prudent to buy such coverage in case of an accident involving an uninsured or underinsured motorist.

 Collision and comprehensive coverage are not required in Arizona, but the lenders of leased or financed vehicles will almost certainly mandate such coverage.

 Motorists found driving without insurance coverage in Arizona face suspension of their driver’s license and registration, and will have to file a proof of financial responsibility (SR-22) with the state.

-Financial Responsibility (SR-22) Insurance in Arizona
+SR-22 Insurance in Arizona

 Arizona drivers convicted of a DUI or other serious motor vehicle offenses must have their insurance company file an SR‑22 form, certificate of future financial responsibility, with the Arizona Department of Transportation (ADOT).
 Failure to maintain such proof results in license and registration suspension until the proof is established.

 Arizona Driver Statistics